Track: Bookings – Inquiries – Form Fills – Calls – Chats!

 4)In one of the Goal sets, click “+Goal”

-There are 2 different kinds of Goals you can track, so you want to make sure you specify which Goal you want Analytics to track.
+There are two different kinds of Goals you can track, so you want to make sure you specify which Goal you want Analytics to track.
 You can have Google Analytics track a:

 Advertising On AdWords?

 If yes, you need connect it to your Google Analytics account, so you can take advantage of the data you are paying for.
 If you don’t connect AdWords to Google Analytics, it could mean that your paid search results are getting tracked as organic search results.
 To set everything up correctly you need to:

 By doing this you will be able to start telling Google Analytics which visits to your links are coming from Adwords. -Go to your AdWords account

 -Go to “My Account” then “Preferences”-Ensure that Auto-tagging is checked yes

 – if it is not click “edit” and make sure “Destination URL Auto-tagging” is checked